 How to Clean Oven Racks

-Newer ovens have a more effective self cleaning option than older ovens do.
-A self cleaning oven basically heats up the inside to make all the grime burn to a charcoal, making it easier to scrape or clean off.
+Newer ovens have a more effective self-cleaning option than older ovens do.
+A self-cleaning oven basically heats up the inside to make all the grime burn to charcoal, making it easier to scrape or clean off.
 This can be helpful, or it can set off your smoke alarm!
 (Ask me how I know this!)
-To be honest, I really don’t like to use the self clean feature because it heats up our house and it usually smells bad.
+To be honest, I really don’t like to use my oven’s self-cleaning function because it heats up our house and it usually smells bad.

-But if you’re wondering how to clean a self cleaning oven and you have a newer model, it is actually quite easy!
-Turn on the self cleaning mode and walk away!
-(Exact directions can be found in your owners manual.
+But if you’re wondering how to clean a self-cleaning oven and you have a newer model, it is actually quite easy!
+Turn on the self-cleaning cycle and walk away!
+(Exact directions can be found in your owner’s manual.
 You can Google this if you can’t find yours) Do not add any cleaner – this is not needed as it will just burn and make your house smelly.
 (Again, ask me how I know this.) 😉